• Menu

 What are the airports in the Yucatan?

-Cancun is the major international airport.
+Cancun is the primary international airport.

 There are smaller airports such as Cozumel, Campeche and Merida.

-Read More on Visiting the Yucatan Peninsula here
+Read More about Visiting the Yucatan Peninsula.

-We have put together an extensive guide for when you visit Yucatan highlighting:
+We have put together an extensive guide for when you visit Yucatan, highlighting:

 • the best beaches in the Yucatan,